 With the exception of foundations that accept applications on a rolling basis, almost every grant application period is a short window of a month or two.

-If you don't have an idea of what you are going to write about by the time the funding opportunity is released or the application period begins, you'll end up using a large chunk of the limited proposal period doing planning and deciding what to propose, identifying who can write the proposal, and collecting the information you need to respond to the opportunity.
+If you don't have an idea of what you are going to write about by the time the funding opportunity is released and the application period begins, you'll end up wasting a large chunk of the limited proposal period deciding what to propose, identifying who can write the proposal, and collecting the information you need to respond to the opportunity.